 A study from the University of Chicago in Illinois has shown yet another incredible application for the cannabis plant.
 Researchers discovered in the study that a particular cannabis compound inhibits infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in human lung cells.

-Marsha Rosner and her colleagues from the university fount cannabidiol (CBD) and its metabolite 7-OH-CBD potently blocked SARS-CoV-2 replication in lung epithelial cells.
+Marsha Rosner and her colleagues from the university found cannabidiol (CBD) and its metabolite 7-OH-CBD potently blocked SARS-CoV-2 replication in lung epithelial cells.

 “CBD could be acting to block viral entry to host cells or at later steps following infection.
 As CBD was shown to decrease ACE2 expression in some epithelial cells including A549, we first determined whether CBD suppressed the SARS-CoV-2 receptor in our A549-ACE2 overexpressing cells,” Rosner and the authors wrote.